TMS-Namespace/pMenu/README.md

 # Participating

-Currently the app is under development, meanwhile, any comments and suggestions are welcomed on the issue page.
+Currently the app is under development, meanwhile, any comments and suggestions are welcomed on the issue page 😊.

 # Credits
 The application is built using C# and .Net Core v3.1 framework.